htakemur/EnsembleTractography/README.md

 If you use this software please cite the article above.

+** Note
+We plan to update the LiFE code for providing faster, efficient computation.
+Few number of scripts in this repository may have dependency on the new code which has not finally released yet.

-Copyright (c) Hiromasa Takemura, Stanford VISTA Team, 2014
+Copyright (c) Hiromasa Takemura, Stanford VISTA Team/CiNet, 2015